Things To Do in Reykjavik on a Short Stopover in Iceland

-Depending on the season, you might have a full day of light or night so you want to be in a place that is super comfy with GREAT heat and hot water.
+Depending on the season, you might have a full day of light or night during your visit, so you want to be in a place that is super comfy with GREAT heat and hot water.
 My advice?
 Don't take chances on a hostel in these conditions!
 Find yourself a cozy Airbnb that'll be far enough away for a good night's sleep, but still walking distance to downtown, the harbor, shops, restaurants, and of course - affordable supermarkets.

 Halldor and Tota, the owners of this place were just as much of a gem as the apartment itself!
 They were kind enough to offer assistance with just a light knock on their door.
 One day we even had breakfast with them and chatted about the history of Iceland, Vikings, and evidence that proved a Viking explorer named Leif Eriksson beat Columbus to the punch 500 years before he stumbled upon North America.
-Notes read descriptions of the land of vineyards, "Vinland", which research now points to being Newfoundland or (some believe) Cape Cod.

 They also had the best insight and recommendations on affordable supermarkets just a short walk away so that we could cook up a low budget feast (delicious frozen lasagna, I'll tell ya) and save heaps of money to use for exploring.